Are you accepting new clients?

 My longing for personal healing and my commitment to the wellbeing of my clients led me to pursue extensive post-graduate training.
 That means that I have a cohesive, scientifically-informed approach to healing.
 What's most important is how comfortable you feel talking to me.
 However, if you're interested in learning more about my academic and post-graduate training, read on:

-Attended Cedar Crest College, a small women's school in Eastern Pennsylvania, and graduated magna cum laude with a bachelor's degree in English and a concentration in creative writing.
+Cedar Crest College, a woman's school in Pennsylvania, graduated magna cum laude with a degree in English and a concentration in creative writing.

-Attended St. Edward's University in Austin Texas and graduated summa cum laude with a master's degree in Counseling Psychology.
+St. Edward's University in Austin Texas, graduated summa cum laude with a master's degree in Counseling Psychology.